Paincrowdsource/PainOptix-Docker/docs/checkins/rollout.md

 - [ ] Brad's 81 micro-inserts imported and validated
 - [ ] All inserts ≤25 words
 - [ ] No forbidden medical phrases
-- [ ] Fallback generic messages for all day/branch combinations
+- [ ] First-message default is 'same' variant per diagnosis (no 'generic' fallback)

 ## Staging Deployment